 And celebrating for 10 days in Saigon was the ultimate way to conclude the Ultimate Train Challenge.
 In addition to getting almost-daily massages and catching up on work, I managed to experience Saigon motorcycle traffic from the inside with a culinary tour led on motorcycle, as well as simply drink in the culture and beauty in the randomness.

 With so much packed into the last few months, I was reeling, and it was time to take it down a notch again, to my preferred travel pace of staying at least a few months and “living” at various destinations.

 So my last stop for the year was the Caribbean island of Grenada, to house-sit for three months.
-Despite a rocky start I’ve grown to love this island nation – its people, nature, and the way of life – and I still feel Grenada has a lot more to show me.
+Despite a rocky start (complete with dengue fever and heartbreak) I’ve grown to love this island nation – its people, nature, and the way of life – and I still feel Grenada has a lot more to show me.

 So I look forward to returning for more house-sitting in late-March 2012.

 What Travel – and the Holidays – are About for Me

 But what typifies my travel experiences and really makes them what they are, is the people.
 I travel to experience “life” around the world, and for me that involves nurturing human connections.
 I made new friends, rekindled old friendships, and amassed a plethora of experiences and memories sharing culture, harmony, and joy around the world.

 For me, celebrating and giving thanks for those experiences is the spirit of the holidays.